 As Data importer acts as a data processor for its clients, it advises controllers and works with them closely during onboarding to ensure that data minimisation is configured and enforced throughout the use of its systems.

-Measures for ensuring data quality Measures for ensuring limited data retention
+Measures for ensuring data quality

 Data importer operates and measures through audits against its Data Retention Policy to ensure that personal data is deleted or anonymised at the end of its lifecycle or retention period.